-The Dean of Student Support will be responsible for ensuring that homeroom teachers document student attendance in writing and as required by 6.10.8 NMAC.
-The Dean of Student Support will review all attendance information in a timely manner in order to achieve the goal of keeping children in school and to not punish them for being truant.
-The Dean of Student Support will be mindful of the importance of early identification, early intervention, notification to parents, intervention strategies, action plans, cultural and religious practices/customs, etc., and will take appropriate action as required by law.
+The Student Support Coordinator will be responsible for ensuring that homeroom teachers document student attendance in writing and as required by 6.10.8 NMAC.
+The Student Support Coordinator will review all attendance information in a timely manner in order to achieve the goal of keeping children in school and to not punish them for being truant.
+The Student Support Coordinator will be mindful of the importance of early identification, early intervention, notification to parents, intervention strategies, action plans, cultural and religious practices/customs, etc., and will take appropriate action as required by law.
 All actions will be documented in writing for review by and reporting to the Public Education Department (PED) as required by law.
 Parents/Guardians and Students will be required to sign an Attendance-Tardy-Early-Dismissal Form as part of the annual student registration materials.